 2. Matrix Teams

-If an individual reports to a different manager for different aspects of their work, they are part of a matrix or ‘two-boss’ team.
-This structure is quite challenging for employees, often leading to conflicting decisions and confusion.
+If an individual reports to a different team leader for different aspects of their work, they are part of a matrix or ‘two-boss’ team.

 3. Contract Teams